Jaymon/chef-cookbooks/letsencrypt/README.md

 }
 ```

+It's advisable to not mix and match your plugins for the box, because the renew command isn't good when the some domains use **standalone** while others user **http**.

 ## The HTTP recipe

-Currently, we are using **webroot** validation through the `letsencrypt::http` recipe.
+Create certificates through **webroot** validation using the `letsencrypt::http` recipe.
 How this works is you need to use the `letsencrypt::snakeoil` recipe before your webserver recipe, and then after your webserver recipe you would run the `letsencrypt::http` recipe, the order here is important

 ```ruby
 base_run_list = [